Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                             - select the runtime version.
 ML denotes versions with the option of machine learning
                             - You can enable autoscaling
                             - Specify the underlying workers - machines responsible for data processing
+                            - If you checkmark `enable autoscaling` then you it will automatically spin new clusters as needed